Porphyry – CobbleStone

 Below are seven key maintenance tips to keep your Porphyry surfaces looking their best:

-Keep your Porphyry surface free from dirt and debris by sweeping regularly.
-This prevents small particles from causing scratches or wearing down the stone’s surface over time.
+• Regular Sweeping: Keep your Porphyry surface clean by sweeping regularly to remove dirt and debris.
+This prevents small particles from scratching or wearing down the stone over time.

-Use mild, pH-neutral cleaning solutions specifically designed for natural stone.
-Avoid using harsh chemicals or acidic cleaners, as these can damage the surface of the stone and affect its natural finish.
+• Gentle Cleaning Solutions: Use mild, pH-neutral cleaning solutions specifically designed for natural stone.
+Avoid harsh chemicals or acidic cleaners that can damage the surface and affect its natural finish.

-Sealing Porphyry once or twice a year helps protect it from stains and moisture, particularly in outdoor or high-traffic areas.
-This is especially important in regions that experience heavy rainfall or freezing temperatures.
+• Seal the Surface: Seal your Porphyry pavers once or twice a year to protect them from stains and moisture, especially in outdoor or high-traffic areas.
+This is particularly important in regions with heavy rainfall or freezing temperatures.

-Use a low-pressure washer to clean the surface without damaging the natural split finish for outdoor installations.
-This helps remove dirt, moss, or algae while maintaining the stone’s rugged texture.
-After pressure washing, reseal the stone to maintain its protective layer.
+• Pressure Washing for Outdoor Use: Use a low-pressure washer to clean the surface without damaging the stone’s natural texture for outdoor installations.
+After washing, reseal the stone to maintain its protective layer.

 Category: